Alfonso Noel Lovo

 The Chicago-based record label The Numero Group released Lovo's La Gigantona album to the public, in the fall of 2012.
 The reissue was sourced from a rare acetate and includes extensive liner notes on Alfonso Lovo, including historical photos of his musical background.

 Since its re-release, La Gigantona has been a success and Lovo has been the subject of many reviews and interviews worldwide, including praises from BBC music critic Gilles Peterson radio personality in London, Relix, Dusted Magazine, Radio Nacional de Colombia, and many more international stations, and several TV shows.
 La Gigantona has become a well-known name, and in November 14, it reached # 4 in Billboard, Tropical music category.
 A new version of Wolf and The Pack has been formed in Miami, with Latin jazz players, and new performances have been seen up to the end of 2012, of La Gigantona, considered a dormant hit record, that has been awakened by Numero Group, the reissue label from Chicago.

 On June 14, 2014, Lovo was invited to perform at the Rio Loco Festival, in Toulouse, and drew 28,000 fans, performing an updated version of his La Gigantona, his well-known album, with Jose 'Chepito' Areas of Santana Band fame, and a group of Cuban and Venezuelan musicians, and appeared in the French press, as his style, considered a fusion of psychedelic rock and Latin Jazz, is gaining popularity in Europe, Asia, and also in the USA.

 Lovo, was also featured in Relix Magazine, in 2 occasions, on 2015 and 2016, in the magazine's CD sampler.

 On May 20, 2016, Lovo performed at the Teatro Nacional Ruben Dario with an all star Nicaraguan Band, Alfonso Lovo Band, which included Chepito Areas, and a 12 piece band.
 An anthology of all his music was presented, and there was a documentary made of the event.

 Later on June 3, Lovo and his band on a smaller sextet format, performed in Madrid, Spain, and the iconic club Sala El Sol, and later on June 5, at the Auditorium, of the Escuela de Abogados de Bilbao, in Bilbao Spain.
 Several interviews, including one by Gladys Palmera Radio, with a Video of performing a live version of Flamenco Immigration Blues, at the Duque de Alba Palacete in Madrid.

-Lately, Lovo, gained more notoriety by his Flamenco Immigration Blues, that has really become an important to denounce the immigration situation in the border in the USA.
-KIQI 1010 AM Radio in San Francisco one of the most heard Latin stations in California interviewed Lovo in December 2016.
+Lately, Lovo gained more notoriety by creating the Flamenco Immigration Blues, a work that denounces the immigration situation at the Mexico-United States border.
+KIQI 1010 AM Radio in San Francisco, one of the most heard Latin stations in California, interviewed Lovo in December 2016.